 Jewellery should not be worn and those items which cannot be removed (e.g. rings) should be taped over.
 You can train bare foot or with trainers.
 You may also use headbands and wristbands if it helps you and those with long hair should have it tied up.,

-When students have tried 4 classes we will expect them to take out system membership and annual insurance through the British Council for Chinese Martial Arts.
+When students have tried 4 or so classes we will expect them to take out system membership and annual insurance through the British Council for Chinese Martial Arts.
 The cost is £30.
 This will allow students to take part in grading examinations, system training courses, spar in class and use weapons.
-Insurance forms can be completed in class.
+Uniforms and training equipment can also be ordered in class.

 Classes are typically around 2 hours long, and are usually of mixed ability and ages.
 There is also a good ratio of female to male students.
 We believe this is because our style does not depend on explicit muscle strength.
 Classes will include: